carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 - "How do we learn about efficiency?"
 objectives:
 - "View performance on system monitor"
+- "Find out how many cores your machine has"
 - "Use `%time` and `%timeit` line-magic"
 - "Use a memory profiler"
 - "Plot performance against number of work units"
+- "Understand the influence of hyper-threading on timings."
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---